man4ish/Nextflow-Workflows/README.md

-# Nextflow Pipeline for Bioinformatics Analysis
+# Nextflow Pipeline for Exome Analysis

 This repository contains a Nextflow pipeline for bioinformatics analysis, including quality control (FastQC), alignment (BWA), duplicate marking (Picard), base recalibration (GATK), and variant calling (GATK).
 The pipeline is encapsulated within a Docker container for easy reproducibility and deployment.